theminstack/snippets/react-decorator/README.md

 Decorate non-empty content.

 The `Decorator` component accepts a `decoration` component and children.
 It will only render the decoration if at least one DOM node is rendered by its children.
-Child DOM nodes are detected using a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) ().
+Child DOM nodes are detected using a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) (monitoring [childList](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe#parameters) only).
 This can help you avoid rendering an empty container when there's no content visible in the container.

 ```tsx
 const MaybeEmpty = () => {